zulfiansyah404/Algeo02-21011/README.md

 5. Wait until the proccess finish
 6. You can see the result of the program

-How does one go about using it?
-Provide various use cases and code examples here.

-`write-your-code-here`

 ## Project Status
 Project is: _complete_

 ## Room for Improvement
 Room for improvement:
 - Add cache to the program
 - Add writed file after the program finish to reduce the time execution